rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

 categories: [Languages]
 tags: [Kotlin]
 image: assets/images/16-hammer.jpg
-description: "Kotlin is a great language.
-In this post I explain what I like and dislike most about it."
+description: "Kotlin is a great language, developed by JetBrains.
+In this post, I explain what I like and dislike most about it after extensive use."
 featured: true
 hidden: true
 comments: true